 All Housing Counseling Agencies (HCAs) participating in HUD's Housing Counseling Program are required to use a Client Management System (CMS) that interfaces with HUD's Housing Counseling System (HCS).
-A CMS is a commercial or self-developed online Housing Counseling application that automates much of the housing counseling process, including client intake, file maintenance, financial and credit analysis, outreach, client notification, and reporting.
-Automated data transfer from each agency’s CMS to HUD’s HCS replaces manual input process.
+A CMS is a commercial or self-developed online housing counseling application that automates much of the housing counseling process, including client intake, file maintenance, financial and credit analysis, outreach, client notification, and reporting.
+Automated data transfer from each agency’s CMS to HUD’s HCS, replacing the manual input process.

-HCAs have the option to either acquire an existing commercial CMS listed on HUD’s website that are already compliant and connected to HCS or develop their own.
-A CMS must be compliant allowing requiring data to transfer to HCS before an agency is allowed to participate in HUD’s Housing Counseling program.
+HCAs have the option to either acquire an existing commercial CMS listed on HUD’s website that is already compliant and connected to HCS, or to develop their own CMS.
+A CMS must be compliant—allowing requiring data to transfer to HCS—before an agency is allowed to participate in HUD’s Housing Counseling program.
 It is the HCAs’ responsibility to utilize an accepted CMS that is in compliance with HUD’s standard.
 HUD recognizes that many HCAs have multiple CMS applications for various sponsors.
-To minimize these multiple redundant applications, HUD recommends HCAs to acquire using a single CMS that can provide multiple reporting requirements instead of having multiple CMSs for each requirement.
+To minimize these multiple redundant applications, HUD recommends HCAs acquire a single CMS that can provide multiple reporting requirements instead of having multiple CMSs.

-It is important, that HCAs continue to access HCS to check and validate their inputted data a minimum of every 90 days.
-In addition, there are some unique data elements that HCAs have to input in HCS manually that are not available in CMS.
+It is important, that HCAs access HCS to check and validate their inputted data at least every 90 days.
+In addition, there are some unique data elements that HCAs have to input in HCS manually that are not currently available in any CMS.

-HCAs should submit their agency updates as soon as their CMS product is on line with HUD and anytime changes are made to their agency profile data.
-HCAs will prepare to submit their consolidated client and HUD-9902 reports for each required quarterly reporting period for each fiscal year.
-HCAs are still required to check HCS after CMS transmissions to validate the data is accurate.
+HCAs should submit their agency updates as soon as their CMS product is on-line with HUD and anytime changes are made to their agency profile data.
+HCAs will prepare to submit their consolidated client and HUD-9902 reports for each required quarterly reporting period.
+HCAs are required to check HCS after CMS transmissions to validate that the data are accurate.
 Any discrepancies discover should be corrected on their CMS and retransmitted.
 Corrections should not be made directly in HCS as the discrepancy will only reappear in the next transmission.

 HUD is taking every precaution regarding the electronic transfer of client level data, including firewall protection, encryptions, and access security.
 This HCS Agency Reporting Module (ARM) disclosure statement provides language regarding the confidentiality of client-level data.
-HCAs must get assurances from their CMS vendors of protecting client data
+HCAs must get assurances from their CMS vendors regarding the protection of client data.

-Counseling agencies are encouraged to learn about, and choose from, HUD's list of CMS compliant vendors that are working towards compliance with HUD's new requirements.
-Only CMS products appearing on this list have been certified to interface with HUD's databases to submit required agency and client level data.
+Counseling agencies are encouraged to learn about, and choose from, HUD's list of CMS compliant vendors.
+Only CMS products appearing on this list have been certified to interface with HUD's databases for submitting required agency and client level data.
 Counseling agencies should contact these vendors to learn more about individual products to determine which CMS best satisfies their business practices.
 The list is not in any priority order, and HUD does not endorse any individual CMS product.
 As new CMS products become compliant to HUD's requirements, they will be added to the list.
 All CMS products must be compliant to the latest version as soon as possible.
 It is acceptable to be compliant with the lower version for a short period of time as the CMS product is in the process of being upgraded.
-Starting with fiscal year 2015 reporting HCS/ARM will only accept the latest version – ARM 5.0.
+Starting with fiscal year 2015 reporting HCS ARM (Housing Counseling System Agency Reporting Module) will only accept the latest version – ARM 5.0.

 All CMS developers both commercial products and self-developed CMS products should refer to the guide and resources provided on this website to make their CMS compliant with HUD’s requirements.
-CMS technicians should refer to the Interface Control Document (ICD), which provides technical guidance on how the CMS should be configured to interface with HCS properly, and the following list of requirements a CMS must meet in order to be HUD-compliant:
+CMS technicians should refer to the Interface Control Document (ICD), which provides technical guidance on how the CMS should be configured to interface with HCS properly, and the following list of requirements a CMS must meet in order to be HUD-compliant.
+A compliant CMS: